jameshfisher/jameshfisher.com/_posts/2016-12-28-pointer-to-middle-of-allocation.md

 ---
-title: Pointer to middle of allocation, part 1
+title: "Pointer to middle of allocation, part 1"
 ---

 The Redis "Simple Dynamic String" is a length-prefixed string, roughly like this: